gozdemadendere/My_Portfolio_Projects/House Prices Prediction-Machine Learning/README.md

 Our employer hopes to use this information to help assess whether asking price of a house is higher or lower than the true value of the house.

-The dataset includes about 80 different features for each house, such as its area, condition of the property, whether it has a backyard or pool.
+The dataset includes about 80 different features for each house, such as its area, the condition of the property, whether it has a backyard or pool.

 #### 2. Purpose of the Project